 Do you know that you can use this situation to your advantage?

 - Wait until the light changes to green.
 By doing so you develop your inner strength.
-Wait, not because you are afraid to cross the street, or just because you are a law abiding citizen, but because by doing so, you strengthen your self discipline.
+Remember that you are waiting for the light to change to green, just because you are a law abiding citizen, which is right, but because by doing so, you strengthen your self discipline.

 - Ignore any feeling of inconvenience or ridicule that you might feel, because you are the only person not crossing the street.